 As referenced in the Vendor Day and Open for Business activities, the OSD is always a requested participant and is frequently engaged.
 The OSD Executive Director has consistently co-facilitated the Vendor Day presentation and will be present for other events.
 Besides promotion of the OSD and vendor OSD and SBF certification, there is a regular commitment to promoting the former Governor's Executive Order 44 which promotes vendor diversity and inclusion.
 Additionally, the OSD identifies for the business community that there is a commitment to completing one OSD bid participant and one SBF bid participant for every three bid participants when making under threshold purchases; this activity is included in each Agency's Supplier Diversity Plan, and the GSS formal procurement trainings educate officers and buyers that they are part of the state inclusion team for under-threshold activities.
 It is important to note that these under-threshold activities are not advertised opportunities.
-In FY17 the state spent \$287M with the diverse and small business community.
-Of that spend amount only \$32M was to the certified diversity community from formal GSS contracts, the balance was under threshold and Tier II spend.
+In FY2019 the state spent \$462.8M with the diverse and small business community.
+Of that spend amount \$99.2M was to the certified diversity community.